 While Vietnam is still primarily an agent-driven market, growing numbers of students are beginning to by-pass education agents and apply directly to educational institutions, especially certain types of institutions and programs.
 The reasons for this recent trend are increased access to information, both on- and offline, more confidence, and greater sophistication.

 A sound institutional recruitment strategy should include tools and techniques that do not involve the use of education agents and commission-based recruitment in cooperation with quality and ethical agents.
 The Recruit in Viet Nam website focuses exclusively on the former.

 There are many different ways to recruit both digitally and traditionally.
 You have to find out what works best for your institution through a process of self-reflection and, sometimes, trial and error.
 We are happy to help guide you through this challenging process.
 Not every institution that targets Viet Nam as a priority country will be successful but we can help ensure that you are using your time and resources as wisely as possible in order to give you the best chance to succeed.

-According to Dr. Ashwill, there are approximately 200,000 young Vietnamese studying in around 50 countries.
-About 145,000 are in the top five (5) countries alone, including – in descending order – Japan, the USA, Australia, China, and the UK.
-This means that Viet Nam will continue to be a dynamic and promising recruitment market for an increasingly diverse overseas study destinations.
+There are over 250,000 young Vietnamese studying in around 50 countries and territories.
+Over 90% are in the top ten host countries, including – in descending order – South Korea, Japan, the USA, Australia, Taiwan, Canada, China, the UK, Germany, and France.
+Vietnam will continue to be a dynamic and promising recruitment market for increasingly diverse overseas study destinations.

 Mark A. Ashwill, Ph.D., Founder & Managing Director